 Renewals and lost cards

-Lost, damaged or stolen tickets can be replaced upon production of proof of identity and address: however, the issuing office may make a charge for the replacement ticket.
+Lost, damaged or stolen tickets can be replaced upon production of proof of identity and address.